Understanding the difference between row context and filter context is important in using DAX correctly. This article introduces these two concepts.

 A row context does not propagate through relationships.
 If you have a row context in a table, you can iterate the rows of a table on the many side of a relationship using RELATEDTABLE, and you can access the row of a parent table using RELATED.

-A filter applied on a column of a table affects all the rows of that table, filtering rows that satisfy that filter.
-If two or more filters are applied to columns of the same table, they are considered in a logical AND condition and only the rows satisfying all the filters are processed by a DAX expression in that filter context.
+A filter applied on a table column affects all the rows of that table, filtering rows that satisfy that filter.
+If two or more filters are applied to columns in the same table, they are considered under a logical AND condition and only the rows satisfying all the filters are processed by a DAX expression in that filter context.

-A filter context automatically propagates through relationships, according to the cross filter direction of the relationship.
+A filter context does automatically propagate through relationships, according to the cross filter direction of the relationship.

-In Power Pivot for Excel, such a direction is only one-to-many, so a filter applied on the one side of a relationship affects the rows of the table on the many side of the same relationship, but the filter does not propagate in the opposite direction.
-For example, consider a model where you have two tables, Product and Customer, each one with a one-to-many relationship to the Sales table.
-With a single direction of cross filter, if you filter a product, you also filter the sales of a product, but you do not filter the customer who bought those products.
+In Power Pivot for Excel, the only direction is one-to-many.
+A filter applied on the “one” side of a relationship affects the rows of the table on the “many” side of that relationship, but the filter does not propagate in the opposite direction.
+For example, consider a model where you have two tables, Product and Customer, each with a one-to-many relationship to the Sales table.
+With a single direction of cross filter, if you filter a product you also filter the sales of that product, but you do not filter the customer who bought those products.

-In Power BI Desktop and SQL Server Analysis Services Tabular 2016, you can enable bidirectional cross filtering.
-By enabling the bidirectional cross filter, once you filter one table, you also filter all the tables on the one side of a relationship.
-For example, when you filter rows on Product, you implicitly filter Sales, and Customer, filtering in this way those customers who bought the products you selected.
+In Power BI Desktop and in SQL Server Analysis Services Tabular 2016, you can enable bidirectional cross filtering.
+By enabling the bidirectional cross filter, once you filter one table, you also filter all the tables on the “one” side of a relationship.
+For example, when you filter rows on Product, you implicitly filter Sales and Customer, thus filtering customers who bought the selected products.

-When you write DAX expressions, you can control both the row context and the filter context.
-Remember that the row context does not propagate automatically through relationships, whereas the filter context traverse relationships independently from the DAX code.
+When writing DAX expressions, you can control both the row context and the filter context.
+Remember that the row context does not propagate automatically through relationships, whereas the filter context does traverse relationships independently from the DAX code.
 However, you can control the filter context and its propagation using DAX functions such as CALCULATE, CALCULATETABLE, ALL, VALUES, FILTER, USERELATIONSHIP, and CROSSFILTER.